t-segars/flask/checkerboard/readme.md

 #### Note: In the video, we mention using an internal stylesheet.
 You know how to link static files, so practice using an external stylesheet!

-[ ] Create a new Flask project
+[ x ] Create a new Flask project

-[ ] Have the root route render a template with a checkerboard on it
+[ x ] Have the root route render a template with a checkerboard on it

-[ ] Have the css in a separate stylesheet and link this to the template
+[ x ] Have the css in a separate stylesheet and link this to the template

-[ ] Have another route accept a single parameter (i.e. "/<x>") and render a checkerboard with x many rows, with alternating colors
+[ x ] Have another route accept a single parameter (i.e. "/<x>") and render a checkerboard with x many rows, with alternating colors

 [  ] NINJA BONUS: Have another route accept 2 parameters (i.e. "/<x>/<y>") and render a checkerboard with x rows and y columns, with alternating colors

 [  ] SENSEI BONUS: Have another route accept 4 parameters (i.e. "/<x>/<y>/<color1>/<color2>") and render a checkerboard with x rows and y columns, with alternating colors, color1 and color2